o-ran-sc/ric-plt-vespamgr/README.md

 The VESPA manager replies to liveness HTTP GET at path /supervision.

+# Errors

+The VESPA manager exits in the following error cases:

+* The VES Agent exits
+* An unrecoverable system error during the initialization, for example
+  * Creation of the VES Agent configuration file fails
+  * Creation of a HTTP request message fails

 # Unit Tests

 In order to run the VESPA manager unit tests, give the following command: